OfficeDev/open-xml-docs/docs/word/how-to-replace-the-styles-parts-in-a-word-processing-document.md

 ms.date: 06/28/2021
 ms.localizationpriority: medium
 ---
-# Replace the styles parts in a word processing document (Open XML SDK)
+# Replace the styles parts in a word processing document

 This topic shows how to use the classes in the Open XML SDK for Office to programmatically replace the styles in a word processing